 The lands involved in this project are held by the State of Montana in trust for the support of public schools (Enabling Act 1889).
 The Board of Land Commissioners and DNRC are required by law to administer these trust lands to produce the largest measure of reasonable and legitimate return over the long run for public schools (Montana Code Annotated 1995b).
 The Board and DNRC have a broad discretion as to the best way to satisfy this legal mandate, subject to applicable state and federal law.

-For the lands involved in this project, DNRC believes that management for timber is the best way to satisfy this legal mandate for the foreseeable future.
+For the lands involved in this project, DNRC is evaluating timber management or a conservation lease as ways to best satisfy this legal mandate.

 MIDDLE SOUP EIS FIGURE 1.1 MIDDLE SOUP VICINITY AREA

 B. Proposals